Chris Hadfield: Post-retirement

 On October 8, 2013, the University of Waterloo announced that Hadfield will join the university as a professor for a three-year term beginning in the Fall of 2014.
 Hadfield's work was expected to involve instructing and advising roles in aviation programs offered by the Faculty of Environment and Faculty of Science, as well as assisting in ongoing research regarding the health of astronauts with the Faculty of Applied Health Sciences.

 In 2017, Hadfield hosted the BBC show Astronauts: Do You Have What It Takes? alongside Kevin Fong and Iya Whiteley, where 12 contestants compete to earn Hadfield's approval and recommendation as a candidate for future applications to become an astronaut.
 The challenges involved replicated real tests carried out by the different Space Agencies at facilities in Europe and America, including hypoxia and centrifuge training, with contestants eliminated each week.

 Hadfield hosted a web series about space exploration on the video platform MasterClass.

 On February 9, 2021, Virgin Galactic announced that Hadfield would be joining their Space Advisory Board to help "provide advice to senior management as the company moves forward to open space for the benefit of all."
 Hadfield will be joined by former astronaut Sandra Magnus and Chief Scientist of Cubic Corporation David A. Whelan.

 Writing

 Hadfield's 2013 autobiography, An Astronaut's Guide to Life on Earth: What Going to Space Taught Me About Ingenuity, Determination, and Being Prepared for Anything deals with his professional life and work, and with numerous examples from the lead-up to his command of Expedition 35.
 The book was a New York Times bestseller and was also the bestselling book in Canada on a Canadian subject.

 In 2021, Hadfield released his debut novel The Apollo Murders, a thriller set in the Cold War.
-A sequel entitled The Defector, was released in 2023.
+Sequels entitled The Defector and Final Orbit were released in 2023 and 2025 respectively.
+Hadfield stated in October 2025 that he has drafted an outline for a fourth book in the Apollo Murders series.